Cloning systems and action operads: Introduction

 {\bf Future work.} This is the first of two papers devoted to the relation between operads and Thompson groups.
 In a forthcoming paper we will show that, if $A$ is an action operad and $C$ is its associated cloning system, then the fundamental group of a certain $A$\nobreakdash-operad is isomorphic to the Thompson group of the cloning system $C$.

-{\bf Plan of the paper.} In Section \ref{section:cloning_systems} we give a brief introduction to (bilateral) cloning systems, and give some examples.
+{\bf Plan of the paper.} In Section \ref{section:cloning_systems} we give a brief introduction to cloning systems, and give some examples.
 Section \ref{section:action_operads} offers an abridged overview of action operads.
 Section \ref{sec:braids} is devoted to the proof of Theorem \ref{thm:main2} in the special case of braid groups.
 These ideas are then generalized in Sections \ref{sec:operadtocloning} and \ref{sect:FromCStoActionOperads}.
 Finally, in Sections \ref{section:crossed} and \ref{section:props}, we will give further interpretations of our results in terms of crossed interval groups and PROs, respectively.

 {\bf Acknowledgements.} This project started with some informal conversations at the {\em IX Encuentro de J\'ovenes Top\'ologos}, held in Seville in 2021.
 We are grateful to the organization for their hospitality and support.
-The second author thanks An\'ibal Medina for a very enlightning conversation about Joyal duality.
+The second author thanks An\'ibal Medina for a very enlightening conversation about Joyal duality.
+Finally, it is our pleasure to thank the referees for a great number of insightful comments and suggestions that greatly helped improving this paper.